 Being a Bridesmaids can be a costly dedication.
 You have to get the dress, the bachelorette, the bathtub, the presents, the travelling prices, and it adds up.
 But just because you have agreed to be a one does not mean that you’ve decided to cover *everything*.
 The bridesmaids themselves shouldn’t include some facets of the bridesmaid’s duties.
 What exactly are they?
-We sat down with Steve Walton a photographer from Leicestershire to help us put together our top list of expenses.
+We sat down with Ann Lewis a photographer from Cardiff to help us put together our top list of expenses.

 1. Wedding day makeup and hair when the bride needs it.